Multistate Employer: Federal

 In handling the employment relationship with employees in different states, multistate employers must be prepared to address a variety of issues, ranging from immigration and wage and hour compliance to post-employment restrictions.
 There are many state requirements along the way to trip up an unsuspecting employer, and this section is designed to provide an overview of the most significant issues that multistate employers may need to consider.

 Multistate employers primarily must contend with federal immigration requirements, including completing a Form I-9 for new employees to verify identity and authorization to work in the US and reverifying work status for foreign nationals on a work visa.
-See Form I-9 and Immigration Issues Resource Center; Recruiting and Hiring > Immigration, Form I-9 and Work Visas.
+See Form I-9 and Immigration; Recruiting and Hiring > Immigration, Form I-9 and Work Visas.
 The Form I-9 contains specific instructions on the correct way to fill out the form.

 Because the employment verification documents are to be reviewed in person when completing the I-9, a potential area of complication for multistate employers is when an employee is hired in a state where the employer and its HR representatives are not physically present.
 To be compliant with federal law, the employee must have an individual act as an agent for the company, such as a Notary Public, and complete the employer portion of the I-9.
+If an employer has a designated representative, the employer still remains liable for any Form I-9 violations.
 Multistate employers may also consider contracting with a third-party vendor as a means to simplify this process.
 See Designated Representative.

 E-Verify is a federal program that allows employers to electronically verify newly hired employees' work authorization documents.
 Employers that participate in the program are required to enter into a memorandum of understanding with the Department of Homeland Security, and participation is free.
 See Verify an Employee's Eligibility for Employment During the Form I-9 Process.
 The E-Verify program includes specific instructions for "multiple-site employers" that distinguish between verification locations and hiring sites for purposes of entering employment eligibility information into the E-Verify system.